stronnag/IORCalc/docs/README.md

 `iorcalc` is an application to input / edit IOR measurement data and generate IOR rating certificates.
 The application includes all rule amendments to January 1988; after which the author started sailing on non-IOR (CHS) yachts.

-`iorcalc` was last validated against official (RORC Rating Office) certificates in 1986; any 1987-198 rule changes are not validated.
+`iorcalc` was last validated against official (RORC Rating Office) certificates in 1986; any 1987-1988 rule changes are not validated.

-`iorcalc` is believed to be a complete coverage of the IOR rule amended to January 1988; with esoteric rigs (and Appendix 7 (gaff)).
+`iorcalc` is believed to be a complete coverage of the IOR rule amended to January 1988; including esoteric rigs (and Appendix 7 (gaff)).

 `iorcalc` was written in 1984/5 to run on a Sinclair QL (QDOS OS).
-It was largely forgotten until the author stumbled upon an old floppy disk, after which is was updated and a modern UI added.
+It was largely forgotten until the author stumbled upon an old floppy disk, after which it was updated and a modern UI added.

 ## Usage

 ### Sample Data

 Two sample data files are in the repository `samples` directory.

 These are also provided in the binary packages, in `$INSTALLTION_ROOT/share/doc/iorcalc/` (where `$INSTALLTION_ROOT` is the base of the installed package).
 Using the provided binary packages, `/usr` on Linux and `Program Files\iorcalc` on Windows.

 ### Data Entry

 Launch from a desktop icon or from the command line.
-If invoked from the command line, a data file may be given; this probably means drag and drop will work in Windows.
+If invoked from the command line, data files may be given; drag and drop onto the icon should also work (OS dependent).

 Drag and drop onto the [lower status area](#drag-and-drop) is available on all supported OS (FreeBSD, Linux, MacOS and Windows).

 ```
+# Command line, with files
-$ iorcalc samples/manitou4.json
+$ iorcalc manitou4.json summerwine.iorbin
 ```

-The main window will be displayed (empty without an input file):
+The main window will be displayed (empty without a data file):

 ![mainwindow](assets/iorcalc1.png)